bwsw/sj-platform/SJDocs/source/SJ_Streaming.rst

 Streaming Infrastructure
 -----------------------------------

 Streams need infrastructure: providers and services.
 This is a required presetting without which streaming will not be so flexible.
-Streaming flexibility lies in the one-to-many connection between providers and services, services and streams.
-One provider works with many services (they can be of various types) as well as one service can provide several streams.
-These streams take necessary settings from the common infrastructure (providers and services).
-There is no need to duplicate the settings for each individual stream.
+Streaming flexibility lies in the one-to-many connection between providers and services, streams and modules.
+One provider works with many services (of various types).
+One stream type can be used by different module instances.
+Different types of streams and instances can be created on the base of a common infrastructure.
+There is no need to duplicate the settings for each individual entity.

 A **provider** is a service provider for data transformation into a stream.